-Simon and James are still too young for this, but I’m amazed how responsive Nora is when we read books or talk about children who don’t have nearly as much as she does.
+Clara is obviously still too young for this, but I’m amazed how responsive the older 3 are when we read books, hear stories, or simply talk about children who don’t have nearly as much as they do.

-We’ve also talked in length about children in third-world countries who don’t even have clean water or enough food to eat.
-Right now, it’s difficult for Nora to comprehend a child not having enough food (it’s difficult for me too!)
-She’ll say things like, “well then why don’t they just ask their neighbor for some food?” or “they should just go to their grandparents house to get supper.” or “if they don’t have food in their house, they need to go to the store.”
+It’s nearly impossible for them to fathom the fact that children in third-world countries often don’t even have clean water or enough food to eat.
+They say things like, “well then why don’t they just ask their neighbor for some food?” or “they should just go to their grandparents house to get supper.” or “if they don’t have food in their house, they need to go to the store.”

-I realize this is a big step (especially for younger children) but I’m positive it has made a difference for Nora — and honestly, it makes a difference for me too!
+I realize this is a big step (especially for younger children) but I’m positive it has made a difference for my kids — and honestly, it makes a difference for me too!

 And you know what… I think it’s working!

-And just last week, Nora got an American Girl magazine in the mail (don’t ask me how they found us — I swear we’ve never purchased anything from them!)
-After looking at the magazine, she told me that it was fun to look through but that she didn’t want me to give her any more magazines.
+And just last month, Nora got an American Girl magazine in the mail.
+After looking at the magazine, she told me it was fun to look through but that she didn’t want me to give her any more magazines.
 When I asked why not, she said it just made her want all the stuff in the magazine even though she knows she’s too young to have it.

 She said she’ll add it to her birthday list for her 8 year old birthday 🙂